eligrey/async.js/README.md

 async.js handles this and does the apropriate call (`async.yourMethod("foobar", 123)`).
-The execution of the function which called the method call descriptor generator is paused until the method finishes.
+The execution of the function which called the function call descriptor generator is paused until the method finishes.

+Due to it being impossible to propagate errors up to an asynced function, null is returned instead of an error being thrown.
+When implementing your own async.js methods, only return null if an error occured or an undesireable condition has been met.

 Examples